hhursev/recipe-scrapers/README.rst

 - Open an `Issue <https://github.com/hhursev/recipe-scraper/issues/new>`_ providing us the site name, as well as a recipe link from it.
 - You are a developer and want to code the scraper on your own:

   - If Schema is available on the site - `you can do this <https://github.com/hhursev/recipe-scrapers/pull/176>`_

+    - `How do I know if a schema is available on my site? <#faq>`_

   - Otherwise, scrape the HTML - `like this <https://github.com/hhursev/recipe-scrapers/commit/ffee963d04>`_

 For Devs / Contribute
 ---------------------

-Assuming you have `python3` installed, navigate to the directory where you want this project to live in and drop these lines
+Assuming you have ``python3`` installed, navigate to the directory where you want this project to live in and drop these lines

 .. code::